Diyckstra/terraform-provider-deyckstra/website/docs/d/security_group.md

 layout: "aws"
 page_title: "aws_security_group"
 description: |-
-    Provides details about a specific Security Group
+    Provides information about a specific Security Group.
 ---

 # Data Source: aws_security_group

-`aws_security_group` provides details about a specific Security Group.
+Provides information about a specific Security Group.

-This resource can prove useful when a module accepts a Security Group id as an input variable and needs to, for example, determine the id of the VPC that the security group belongs to.
+This resource can be used when a module accepts a Security Group id as an input variable and needs to, for example, determine the id of the VPC that the security group belongs to.